 To meet the CPS program objectives, test events must satisfy certain critical objectives, to include demonstrating weapon system effects on targets and demonstrating applicable design features and operating procedures.
 To accomplish these objectives and meet the purpose and need of the Proposed Action, land-based target sites are required for a subset of Navy CPS flight tests.
 As part of the alternative selection process for the Proposed Action, the Navy assessed available DoD land-based ranges in the Pacific and Atlantic study areas.
 The Navy did not identify any suitable land-based target sites in the Atlantic study area.
 The Navy identified two potential land-based target sites in the Pacific study area which were evaluated as potential alternatives for Navy CPS flight testing but not carried forward for analysis in this EA/OEA.
-The first was the island of Farallon de Medinilla, a part of the Navy's Mariana Islands Range Complex, and the second was San Nicolas Island, a part of the Navy's Point Mugu Sea Range.
+The first was the island of Farallon de Medinilla, a part of the Navy's Point Mugu Sea Range.